ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/VXCases.rst

    To modify the file, hit the ``i`` key and then make any changes required.
 To close and save, hit the ``esc`` key and type ``:wq``.
 Users may opt to use their preferred code editor instead.

-For additional configuration guidance, refer to the |release| release documentation on :ref:`configuring the SRW App <srw_v2.1.0:UserSpecificConfig>`.
+For additional configuration guidance, refer to the v2.2.0 release documentation on :ref:`configuring the SRW App <srw_v2.2.0:UserSpecificConfig>`.

 Generate the Experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^